Annual Art Print Contest

 11:00 AM11:00

 The Wenatchee Sunrise Rotary, in conjunction with BNCW, will be hosting a Road Apple Roulette.
 Rotarians are currently selling raffle tickets for $5 each.
-YOU CAN PURCHASE RAFFLE TICKETS @ WENATCHEE SUNRISE ROTARY AND AT THE APPLE BLOSSOM OFFICE!
+Tickets can be purchased by any Wenatchee Sunrise Rotary member.

 When the selected group of horses reach our designated area, the section that is hit by the first horse droppings will be deemed the winning section.
 We will then draw one winner from the “winning” section, and award that person the grand prize of $10,000.
 We will also award four $500 prizes, one for each of the other four sections.